Clinical Research Directory

 Summary

-Age-related decline in testosterone levels in men is associated with multiple metabolic, functional and psychosocial consequences.
+Age-related decrease in testosterone levels in men is associated with multiple metabolic, functional and psychosocial consequences.
 Early identification of modifiable factors associated with decreased testosterone levels may contribute to improved prevention of androgen deficiency and related health conditions.
-This population-based observational cross-sectional study aims to investigate morphometric, functional and lifestyle factors associated with decreased total testosterone levels in middle-aged men.
-Approximately 650-800 men aged 35-55 years residing in the Andijan region of Uzbekistan will be recruited.
-Participants will undergo comprehensive assessment including anthropometric measurements, functional performance tests, standardized questionnaires evaluating lifestyle factors and laboratory determination of serum total testosterone levels.
-Morphometric variables will include body mass index, waist circumference, hip circumference and waist-to-hip ratio.
-Functional status will be assessed using hand-grip strength, chair-stand test, balance assessment and the six-minute walk test.
-Lifestyle factors including physical activity, sleep habits, dietary patterns and harmful habits will be evaluated using validated questionnaires.
-The study aims to identify predictors of decreased testosterone levels and develop a predictive model for early identification of androgen deficiency in middle-aged men.
+This population-based analytical cross-sectional observational study aims to investigate anthropometric, functional and lifestyle-related factors associated with decreased total testosterone levels in middle-aged men.
+Approximately 600 men aged 35-59 years residing in the Andijan region of Uzbekistan will be recruited.
+Participants will undergo comprehensive assessment including anthropometric measurements, functional performance tests, standardized questionnaires and laboratory determination of serum total testosterone levels.
+Anthropometric variables will include body mass index, waist circumference, hip circumference, waist-to-hip ratio and waist-to-height ratio.
+Functional status will be assessed using hand-grip strength, five-times chair-stand test, 4-meter walk test, balance assessment and the six-minute walk test.
+Lifestyle-related factors including physical activity, sleep quality, dietary habits, smoking, alcohol consumption and psychoemotional status will be evaluated using validated questionnaires.
+The study aims to identify determinants of decreased testosterone levels and develop a predictive model for early identification of androgen deficiency in middle-aged men.

 Key Details